+380 93 03 68 311

 Payoneer

-Aninternational payment platform that enables companies and freelancers to open corporate accounts with their own IBAN, send and receive payments globally.
-Used in e-commerce, freelancing, marketplaces, and SaaS to work with clients worldwide.
+Is an international payment platform that allows companies and freelancers to open corporate accounts with their own IBAN, and send and receive payments worldwide.
+It is used in e-commerce, freelancing, marketplaces, and SaaS businesses for working with customers globally.

 Quaderno